bewest/decoding-carelink/ground-start-0/decoding-prime-events.markdown

 We believe the `0x40` and or `0xC0` may be used to indicate the **action requestor**, either being the PUMP or RF, or TBD as hinted by Carelink CSV exports.

+It turns out that the seconds and minutes and hours are the first bytes in the in basically every record.
+The "midnight" sentinel record may be an exception.